WKXN

-WKXN (95.7 FM, "The Big KD") is a radio station licensed to the community of Fort Deposit, Alabama, United States, and serving the Montgomery, Alabama, area.
-The station is owned by Autaugaville Radio, Inc. It airs an urban adult contemporary music format.
+WKXN (95.7 FM, "K95.7") is a radio station licensed to the community of Fort Deposit, Alabama, United States, and serving the Montgomery, Alabama, area.
+The station is owned by Roscoe Miller, through licensee Autaugaville Radio, Inc. It airs an urban contemporary music format.
 The station's programming is simulcast by sister station WKXK.

 The station was assigned the WKXN call letters by the Federal Communications Commission for its initial launch in 1977.

 In September 1994, original owners WKXN, Inc., made a deal to sell this station to Autaugaville Radio, Inc. The deal was approved by the FCC on November 17, 1994, and the transaction was consummated on November 23, 1994.